apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Denmark farmers will soon pay taxes based on how much their livestock farts**
+**Biden v Trump: What are they thinking in Moscow, Beijing and Delhi?**

-You can read more about it [here](https://nypost.com/2024/06/26/world-news/denmark-farmers-to-pay-taxes-based-on-livestock-farts/).
+You can read more about it [here](https://www.bbc.com/news/articles/cp008qzzee1o).

 ## Requirements
 - Python 3.8